Georgia Legal Ages Laws

 State laws recognize the capacity of individuals to enter into marriage or otherwise make legal decisions, which includes both mental capacity and maturity.
 Those under the age of majority, or "minors," are considered incapable of such legal decisions.
 Georgia legal ages laws do not specify at which age a minor is eligible for emancipation from his or her parents, but the state requires individuals to be 18 years old in order to consent to medical treatment or enter into a contract.

-The specifics of Georgia legal ages laws are listed in the following table.
+The specifics of Georgia legal ages laws are listed in the following table and in the descriptive summary below.
 See FindLaw's Emancipation of Minors section for additional articles and resources.

 |Age of Majority||18 (§39-1-1)|

 |Contracts by Minors||Generally voidable; however, if benefits continue after age of majority, contract is valid (§13-3-20)|

 |Minors' Ability to Sue||Through guardian or guardian ad litem (§29-4-7); suit started by infant alone not void but guardian must be appointed before verdict (§9-2-28)|

 |Minors' Consent to Medical Treatment||18 for treatment in general (§31-9-2); if treatment is for VD, minor may consent; female minor has valid consent for treatment in connection with pregnancy|

 Georgia's age of majority is 18.
 When you turn 18, you will gain many of the rights and responsibilities that most other adults have.
 Some of your new rights include the right to vote, and you will now be able to get credit cards, and purchase cigarettes and other regulated items.
 You will also have new responsibilities, because your parents are no longer responsible for your actions.
 If you cause someone harm, you may be sued to pay for their damages.
 You may also be called to serve on a jury.